What Does FFO Mean: A Simple Guide for REIT Investors

 It deducts maintenance capital expenditures, straight-line rent adjustments, and other recurring expenses that don’t appear in FFO.

-AFFO = FFO – Maintenance CapEx – Straight-Line Rent Adjustments ± Recurring Items
+AFFO = FFO minus Maintenance CapEx minus Straight-Line Rent Adjustments +/- Recurring Items

-AFFO provides a more realistic picture of a REIT’s ability to sustain and grow dividends over time.
+AFFO gives a more realistic version of a REIT’s ability to sustain and grow dividends over time.
 Because it reflects true cash availability, investors and analysts often rely on AFFO when judging dividend coverage, payout safety, and overall financial stability.

 FFO and Valuation Metrics Terms You Should Know